 • Greens like spinach and kale can go in raw, as they’ll wilt down and cook as the casserole cooks.
 So will thinly sliced green onions.

-Honestly, I go for fast and lazy and just pop a piece into the microwave for about a minute until it’s nice and hot.
+Honestly, we go for fast and lazy and just pop a piece into the microwave for about a minute until it’s nice and hot.

 You can also reheat sweet potato breakfast casserole in a toaster oven or regular oven.
 Make sure the inside reaches 165 degrees F for food safety.